No-Churn Strawberry Ice Cream: A Creamy Delight at Home

 Can I add other flavors?

-Absolutely!
-You can mix in vanilla extract, chocolate chips, or other fruits for added flavor.
+Oh yes, definitely!
+You can mix in vanilla extract, chocolate chips, or even try other fruits—just get creative!

 How should I store leftover ice cream?

-Store leftovers in an airtight container in the freezer for up to two weeks for optimal taste and texture.
+Store it in an airtight container in the freezer for up to two weeks.
+But let’s be honest, leftovers are rare when this treat is around!

 Does this recipe contain eggs?